jentery/dh150/index.md

 As part of "apprehension" in [the 20 m's](#the-20-ms), I encourage you to consider the materials used in the work of fiction.
 Materials are about the work as matter and physical substance.
 Here are some ways to think about materials:

-* Presence: can you touch or handle it?
+* Presence: Can you touch or handle it?
-* Texture: is it smooth or rough?
+* Texture: Is it smooth or rough?
-* Emphemera: what about it disappears, or what's ghostly or mutable about it?
+* Emphemera: What about it disappears, or what's ghostly or mutable about it?
-* Visibility: what materials can you see? not see?
+* Visibility: What materials can you see? not see?
-* Audibility: does it make a sound? what materials can you hear?
+* Audibility: Does it make a sound?
+What materials can you hear?
-* Packaging: is it packaged? if so, describe the packaging.
+* Packaging: Is it packaged?
+If so, describe the packaging.
-* Recording: how is it recorded? can you handle or see the record?
+* Recording: How is it recorded?
+Can you handle or see the record?

-Materials prompt considerations of the work as *stuff*.
+"Material" prompts considerations of the work as *stuff*.

 ---